 - As mentioned above, it is comforting and reassuring.

-- It decreases a baby's heart rate, which helps him/her relax and sleep.
+- It decreases a baby's heart rate, which helps them relax and sleep.

 - It improves mouth and jaw development.
-Breastfed babies, in general, have stronger jaw muscles, and rarely need orthodontic procedures and treatments or braces later in life.
-Crooked, overcrowded teeth are much more common in bottle-fed children, but not in breastfed children.
-That is because babies have to suck on a bottle teat to get the milk out, whereas breastfeeding requires more of a massage motion, not actual sucking.
+Breastfed babies generally have stronger jaw muscles and rarely need orthodontic procedures and treatments or braces later in life.
+Crooked, overcrowded teeth are much more common in bottle-fed children but not in breastfed children.
+Babies must suck on a bottle teat to get the milk out, whereas breastfeeding requires more of a massage motion, not sucking.
 (Explanation: The movement used for bottle feeding can also be described as a piston-like movement.
-Breastfed babies instead use a series of compressions, rhythmically moving their tongues from front to back to "massage" the milk out of the breast.
+Breastfed babies use a series of compressions, rhythmically moving their tongues from front to back to massage the milk out of the breast.
 Two entirely different movements used!)

 - Because of the stronger muscles in a breastfed baby's jaw, they can speak more clearly.

-- Your nipple and breast forms according to the shape of baby's mouth.
+- Your nipple and breast form according to the shape of the baby's mouth.
 But when bottle feeding or using pacifiers/dummies all the time, the baby's mouth will form to accommodate the shape of the teat; this can change the entire shape of the child's face!

 - Babies who are breastfed also can't be overfed.
 Breast milk is absorbed and used optimally by a baby's digestive system.
 And when they only suck for comfort, they don't necessarily consume much milk.
 Hence the term non-nutritive sucking.
 Your body knows how much (or how little!) to give your baby.

 - Breast milk is not stored in a baby's body the same way that formula is.
 Once the baby starts crawling and then walking, they work off the "fat cells" much easier than when formula fed.
-Formula fat cells are harder to lose, and this is one of the reasons why the experts warn parents about the higher risk of obesity, as a result of formula feeding.
+Formula fat cells are harder to lose, which is one reason why the experts warn parents about the higher risk of obesity due to formula feeding.

 - Sometimes a mother might feel a little guilty for breastfeeding her child to sleep, fearing that she is allowing a bad habit to form.
 Why not use breastfeeding to get your baby to sleep?
 It comes in very useful!

-The benefits of providing the skin to skin comfort far outweighs all the concerns many mothers have about comfort nursing.
+The benefits of providing the skin to skin comfort far outweigh all the concerns many mothers have about comfort nursing.
 Breastfeeding is so much more than just a way of providing nutrition!

-- Carry your baby in a sling, this will assure your baby, and he/she might not need to seek as much comfort from the breasts as before.
+- Carry your baby in a sling; this will ensure your baby might not need to seek as much comfort from the breasts as before.

-- Recognize the signs of sleeping at the breast, such as: flutter sucking, facial grimaces and twitching muscles.
-This will ensure that you don’t get stuck comfort nursing, while your baby is sleeping. (that's only if you don't want to comfort nurse)
+- Recognize the signs of sleeping at the breast, such as flutter sucking, facial grimaces, and twitching muscles.
+This will ensure you don’t get stuck comfort nursing while your baby sleeps. (assuming you don't want to comfort feed)